viezel/lambda-office-to-pdf-processor/README.md

 ### SQS Event

 With SQS Queue we can use much higher processing time for complex documents.
-Secondly we can use SQS to
+Secondly we can use SQS to integrate to a service in a private network.

 ```bash
 {
     "bucket": "office-file-processor-dev",